tyh835/kubernetes-deployments/README.md

 Kubernetes templates for deploying infrastructure as code.

-## Rails on ECS
+## Ruby on Rails

 This project uses GKE for Kubernetes deployment of a Ruby on Rails application.
+To deploy, run the following commands in sequence:

+1. `kubectl apply -f templates/postgres.yaml`

+2. `kubectl apply -f jobs/db-migrate.yaml`

+3. `scripts/create-secrete <RAILS_MASTER_KEY>`

-To deploy, simply run `kubectl apply -f ruby-on-rails.yaml`
+4. `kubectl apply -f templates/ruby-on-rails.yaml`

 For local development, make sure `docker` and `docker-compose` are installed.
 Then, simply run `docker-compose up` within the directory.
 Rails should be up at `localhost`.